jimslee-nanfeng/xero_iso/README.md

 ### Step 1 - Get Repo in to build :

-Before we get started we will need to get the ABS repo in, that's where the new build tool is located.
-To do so need to edit the "pacman.conf" :
+Before we get started we will need to get the **ABS** repo in, that's where the new build tool is located.
+To do so need to edit the "pacman.conf".
+Use either methods to do so :

+**- Method 1 :**

 ```
 sudo nano /etc/pacman.conf